hellbox/srob-migration/content/reviews/regarding-lucia-perillo.md

 name = "Regarding Lucia Perillo" title = "Regarding Lucia Perillo" dek = "When Lucia Perillo passed away in October, the Seattle area lost a poet of grace and gratitude who wrote beautifully about the limitations of the body.
-John Marshall, co-founder of Open Books, remembers her and reflects on what she's left behind." type = "Review"facebookauto = "We're so pleased to publish this beautiful piece of writing: John W Marshall, co-founder of Open Books, remembers Seattle-area poet Lucia Perillo, who died in October of this year." twitterauto = "John W Marshall, co-founder of @openpoetrybooks, remembers Seattle-area poet Lucia Perillo." reviews_byline = ["writers/john-w-marshall.md"] reviews_books = ["books/time-will-clean-the-carcass-bones.md", "books/the-body-mutinies.md"]
+John Marshall, co-founder of Open Books, remembers her and reflects on what she's left behind." type = "Review" facebookauto = "We're so pleased to publish this beautiful piece of writing: John W Marshall, co-founder of Open Books, remembers Seattle-area poet Lucia Perillo, who died in October of this year." twitterauto = "John W Marshall, co-founder of @openpoetrybooks, remembers Seattle-area poet Lucia Perillo." reviews_byline = ["writers/john-w-marshall.md"] reviews_books = ["books/time-will-clean-the-carcass-bones.md", "books/the-body-mutinies.md"]